B-Musick/synopc/README.md

 can help readers reflect on how they read and learn new ways to gain information from what they read.

-# What This Project Is To Me
+# What I Am Accomplishing With This Project
 This project is a way for me to learn a new programming language (PHP), and hone the skills and knowledge I already have with SQL and apply it to a web based project.